artsandmetaphysics/goodlifeodyssey/_published/practical-ethics.md

 <ul>
 <li>Motivation
 <ul>
 <li>If no clear distinction can be drawn between “big” ethical choices and “smaller” everyday choices, then we must optimize the everyday ones too.
 Practical ethics, for me, is about how to do what’s “good” or what’s “right” once you approximately know  what it is.
-It’s similar to prudence in Aristotle’s <u><em>Nicomachean</em></u> <em>Ethics</em><strong>.</strong></li>
+It’s similar to prudence in Aristotle’s <em>Nicomachean Ethics</em><strong>.</strong></li>
 <li>We must have a clear understanding about where we’re heading; we need goals.</li>
 <li>Without consciously setting big goals, setting smaller goals (budgeting time), and budgeting money towards goals, you are likely going to waste time and money on things that don’t align with your goals, and you’re less likely to meet your goals.</li>
 </ul></li>